 - pinpointing the genetic causes of disease

-The HEE Wessex School of Pathology focuses on top-level clinical, generic and academic training within the pathology specialties.
+The NHSE Wessex School of Pathology focuses on top-level clinical, generic and academic training within the pathology specialties.
 Opportunities for sub-specialty training exist in all of the pathology disciplines.

 The School of Pathology programmes are designed to help trainees achieve the standards of the curricula set by the Royal College of Pathology and the Royal College of Physicians.